 8- The league will play all its games in one division; the top 4 teams will play the play-offs.
 The league may change this format if necessary.

 9- All players participating in play-offs (i.e. Quarterfinals, semi-finals, final) should have played at least half of the regular season fixtures with their team.

 10- Participating teams will pose with the sponsor’s logo when required and will have photos or video clips taken if they are participating in a league competition.

 11- The League is not responsible for any injury or theft that may occur while practicing basketball in our premises.
 Clubs are responsible for their First Aid during their games unless informed otherwise.

 1-The league will deal with complaints that might have caused a team to be in disadvantage such as late arrival of officials, defaulted equipment, incidents, etc. Teams are invited to contact the league and negotiate the presence of independent commissioners.

-4- It is a disciplinary offence to approach the referees, and/or table officials after the game or make derogatory comments about them on websites or online forums.
-The league will appoint commissioners or court supervisors to assist teams and participants with their inquiries.
+4- It is a disciplinary offence to approach the referees, and/or table officials after the game or make derogatory comments about them or any league official (court supervisors, league committee members, etc) on websites or online forums.

-5- The League Appeals Officer.
+6- The Appeals Officer.
 Their role will be limited to ensure that League officials have applied league regulations within the spirit of the basketball rules, and have acted fairly.
-Teams may ask to have their case seen by the Appeals Officer after the Disciplinary Committee have made their decision.
-The Appeals Officer does not have the power to change a decision by the Disciplinary Committee.

 D- POSTPONEMENTS, FORFEITS & DEFAULTS